Muscle balance and lateral imbalance

 Why is the dominant side stronger?

-Unilateral exercises are a key element in a program to correct muscle imbalance.
-They involve performing movements with one limb at a time, thereby isolating and loading each side individually.
-Examples of such exercises include lunges, Bulgarian split squats, single-arm rows, single-arm overhead presses, and others.
-Through them, we can specifically address the weaker side, allowing it to catch up without the dominance of the stronger side.
+Unilateral exercises are a key element in a muscle imbalance correction program, as they involve performing movements with one limb at a time, isolating and loading each side individually.

 - Correct muscle imbalances